MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-reactions-meetings.md

 As an admin, you can manage whether organizers can include reactions in their meetings and webinars through the Teams admin center or using PowerShell.
 Reactions are enabled by default.

-This setting sets the default for new meetings.
-Meeting organizers can change the setting for each meeting that they create.
+This setting sets the default for new meetings and webinars.
+Meeting and webinar organizers can change the setting for each meeting that they create.

+> [!NOTE]
+> This policy doesn't apply to town halls.

 To set the default for meeting reactions in new meetings: